-What Causes Heavy Bleeding?
+What Causes Irregular Periods and Heavy Bleeding?

-How Can I Prevent Heavy Bleeding?
+Can I Prevent Irregular or Heavy Bleeding?

 Herbs like black cohosh can also be used to treat heavy bleeding and other menopause symptoms, such as hot flashes and anxiety.

 Birth control pills

 Birth control for perimenopause is often used to regulate periods and alleviate menopause symptoms at the same time, but some contraception can actually produce heavy bleeding.

 Because research on the long-term effects of birth control is inconclusive, many women turn to more natural measures to treat heavy bleeding.